 The easiest way

-The first thing to try when installing a new module X is to run in a command prompt (as admin) following command (here we try to install a hypothetical module called X)
+is to run in a command prompt (as admin) following command (here we try to install a hypothetical module called X)conda install X

 In most cases this approach works but sometimes you get errors like (example when installing a module called shapely):